Today we’re going to talk about Change-of-Direction Speed in Kata…

 Scientific studies show that forces during Change of Direction movements are similar to eccentric forces generated during Countermovement Jumps, for example.

-HOW TO USE PLYOMETRICS TO IMPROVE KATA’S CHANGE OF DIRECTION SPEED
+HOW TO USE PLYOMETRICS TO IMPROVE KATA’S CHANGE-OF-DIRECTION SPEED?

-Let’s see some pratical applications:
+Let’s see some practical applications:

 - Slow Stretch-Shortening Cycle Exercises – these will improve the eccentric forces needed for braking effectively after and between two fast displacements.